 The Host is the master of this interface.
 The Host SHALL always transmit the interface query byte (IQB), even when it does not have data to transmit.
-If the Card has data (DA = 1), then the Host is responsible for clocking and receiving the entire packet length and inputting all bytes as defined in the packet count.
+If the Card has data (DA = 1) and the Card is ready (CR=1) and the Host is ready (HR=1), then the Host is responsible for clocking and receiving the entire packet length and inputting all bytes as defined in the packet count.
 The Host SHALL transmit the IQB immediately following the last byte of the previous packet byte, even if the previous packet did not include any data.
-This allows for a high-speed interface for both Host and Card sourced data without resorting to separate interrupt signals
+This allows for a high-speed interface for both Host and Card sourced data without resorting to separate interrupt signals.